abetkin/declared/docs/examples.md

 1:29
 ```

 Then we are going to define a class for the respective mark.
-We want it to understand strings as well:
+We want it to understand strings and `Time`
+instances as well:

     from declared import SkipMark